RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

 </p>

 🎉Congratulations!
 You have created and resolved your first ticket!
-You have now completed the third and final part of this three-part osTicket Install/Configuration/Ticket-Creation series🎉
+You have completed the third and final part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.🎉